rockymadden/stringmetric/readme.md

 ---

-Functionally composed filter, so that we only examine alphabetical characters but the case won't matter:
+Using a functionally composed transform so that we only examine alphabetical characters, but the case will not matter:
 ```scala
 val composedTransform = (StringTransform.filterAlpha andThen StringTransform.ignoreAlphaCase)